Shuffle algebras associated to surfaces: Appendix

 \begin{proposition} If $\iota : X \hookrightarrow Y$ is a codimension 2 regular embedding, then:

 where $\CN$ denotes the normal bundle of $X$ in $Y$. \\

 \end{proposition}

-\begin{proof} Let us first prove the Proposition when $X$ is the zero subscheme of a section $\CV \rightarrow \CO$ for some rank 2 vector bundle $\CV$ on $Y$.
-If we write $v_1+v_2 = [\CV]$ for the Chern roots of this vector bundle, then we have:
+\begin{proof} Let us first prove the Proposition when $X$ is the zero subscheme of a section $\CO_Y \rightarrow \CV^\vee$ for some rank 2 locally free sheaf $\CV$ on $Y$.
+If we write $v_1+v_2 = [\CV]$ for the Chern roots of this locally free sheaf, then we have:

 where in the last equality we used the fact that $\iota_*1 = [\CO_X] = (1-v_1)(1-v_2)$ and $\CV|_X = \CN^\vee$.
 Now let us assume that $X \hookrightarrow Y$ is a regular embedding, and let us use deformation to the normal bundle.
 This entails constructing the variety: